Still Unsure About Your Remote Work Policy? If You Love Your Employees, Set Them Free

 But the events of 2020 transformed nearly every aspect of how we get work done.
 With the widespread adoption of remote work and new technology-enabled collaborative and digital business processes, today’s organisations have an unprecedented opportunity to reinvent workplace experience.
 What’s more, this is what their employees now expect of them.
 People want their employers to increase workplace social cohesion, support professional development and promote engagement – no matter where employees are working .

-Organisations that can meet these needs will experience a broad array of benefits: research shows that highly engaged employees are 17 per cent more productive than their less-engaged peers, and their employers are as much as 21 per cent more profitable.
+The importance and benefits of a flexible workforce cannot be understated for organisations: research shows that highly engaged employees are 17 per cent more productive than their less-engaged peers, and their employers are as much as 21 per cent more profitable.

 - social cohesion